johaGL/old_version_tracegroomer/README.md

 ### Users having generic data

 We have created this option for those formats that are not the other two scenarios, so your data is expectd to be in the form of a .xlsx file with sheets similar as in the provided 'toyp3'  :

-- sheets corresponding to isotopologue Proportions (when available) and isotopologue Absolute values must have isotopologues as columns and samples as rows.
-- sheets corresponding to abundance and mean enrichment  must have metabolites as columns and samples as rows.
+- this .xlsx file must **NOT** contain: formulas, symbols accompanying the numeric values, nor special characters.
+- each sheet must correspond to one type of quantification, see _Notes_ below.
+- the header (first row, with the molecules IDs), and the first column (with the samples) can contain non numeric values.
+- the isotopologues names, in the header, must follow the convention `metaboliteID_labelX`: the substring `_label` is compulsory and is located between the metabolite name (or identifier) `metaboliteID` and the number of marked carbon atoms `X` (e.g. `glucose6phosphate_label0`).

-As in example [toyp3](groomexamples/toyp3) if you only have isotopologue Absolute values, but not the other tables: put them as a single named sheet in your .xlsx file, and we automatically generate all the other types of tables for you !
+As in example [toyp3](groomexamples/toyp3) if you only have Isotopologue Absolute values, but not the other tables: put them as a single named sheet in your .xlsx file, and we automatically generate all the other types of tables for you !

+_Notes_:
+- sheets corresponding to isotopologue Proportions (when available) and isotopologue Absolute values (compulsory if the proportions not available) must have isotopologues as columns and samples as rows.
+- sheets corresponding to abundance and mean enrichment  (when available) must have metabolites as columns and samples as rows.
-Note: the sheets corresponding to isotopologues measurements must be named with a name containing the string "isotopol".
+- the sheets corresponding to isotopologues measurements must be named with a name containing the string "isotopol".
 The names of the sheets must be unambiguous.